So why do cats get stuck in trees? If they can climb up, why can’t they climb down?

 Another implication of the cat skeleton statement is that they have done an exhaustive investigation by climbing a large number of trees over a significant period of time looking for cat skeletons and found none.
 I don’t know of anyone who has done that, so we should certainly ask them if they have and expect to see them squirm with discomfort when they admit they have not.
 But let us assume someone has done that investigation and found no cat skeletons.
 We should also ask how many bird skeletons they found too.
 We certainly know that there are a large number of birds, that birds spend a significant amount of their time in trees, and that birds die, so we should expect to find a large number of bird skeletons in trees.
 If any are found, then we would need to extrapolate from the number of bird skeletons, which we would expect to find in large numbers, the number of cat skeletons, which we would not normally expect to find.
 So, for example, if we find a dozen bird skeletons among all the tens of thousands of birds that exist in trees, then how many cat skeletons would you expect to find knowing so few cats normally spend any significant time in trees as compared to birds?
 I would estimate none.

 We should also painfully consider what happens to a cat on his last day in the tree.
-The cat is dehydrated, starved, exhausted and no longer has the strength to hold on, so the most likely outcome is that he will fall, probably while sleeping.
-He might die in the tree and his body may become lodged in a crotch of the tree, but it may be later dislodged by the rain and movement of the branch in high winds, or his body may decompose there and the bones would fall one by one.
-Some trees may have large branch unions where the body might be captured, and it would decompose with all the other leaves and twigs that also settle there.
-But who is likely to find it under all those leaves?
+The cat is dehydrated, sleep-deprived, exhausted and no longer has the strength to hold on, so the most likely outcome is that he will fall, probably while sleeping.
+Attacks by vultures are also likely and known to occur.
+Otherwise, the cat might die in the tree and his body may become lodged in a crotch of the tree, only to be dislodged later by vultures or the rain and movement of the branch in high winds.
+Or, his body may decompose there and the bones would fall one by one over time.
 So, even when the cat dies in his tree prison, it is unlikely that his skeleton will remain in the tree.

 I can understand the attractiveness of this cat skeleton response.
-It’s simple; it offers an easy answer to someone who has never given any thought to the issue or does not want to deal with a difficult problem that makes them feel helpless.
-It gives the user a sense of knowledge or even superiority while they give glib reassurance to the cat owner.
+It’s simple; it is an easy answer for someone who has never given any thought to the issue or does not want to deal with a difficult problem that makes them feel helpless.
+It gives the user a sense of knowledge, authority or even superiority while they give glib reassurance to the cat owner.
 But these psychological benefits to the user come at a high cost to both the cat and the cat owner as both suffer even longer than needed with this encouragement to delay the rescue.

 So let’s put this cat skeleton response to rest in the graveyard of forgotten expressions, shall we.